perlundq/yajsync/README.md

 -------

-Start a Server listening on localhost port 14415, with one implicitly readonly module called Downloads and one writable module called
+Start a Server listening on localhost port 14415, with one implicitly read-only module called Downloads and one writable module called
 Uploads:

 ```